From Garden Experiment to Daily Peach Persimmon Smoothie Ritual

 Studies back up what I've noticed drinking this peach persimmon smoothie.
 The Journal of Agricultural and Food Chemistry shows peaches contain chlorogenic acid and other compounds that work as antioxidants.
 These protect your cells from daily stress.

 Persimmons pack more antioxidants than many common fruits.
 Food Chemistry research found persimmons beat apples and oranges in antioxidant levels.
-The study points to proanthocyanidins and carotenoids as the main compounds.
 When I blend peaches and persimmons together in this smoothie, I'm combining two different antioxidant profiles.

 Peach Persimmon Smoothie Fiber Benefits Backed by Research